 But today’s observation of World Hydrography Day is more profound.
 It is personal to every person who works in or supports hydrography in the United States.

 It was 153 years ago, to the day, that the U.S. Coast Survey experienced the largest single loss of life in our history.
-In the early morning hours of June 21, 1860, on stormy seas, the U.S. Coast Survey Steamer Robert J. Walker was hit by a commercial schooner when she was transiting from Norfolk to New York, on a hydrographic mission.
+In the early morning hours of June 21, 1860, on stormy seas, the U.S. Coast Survey Steamer Robert J. Walker was hit by a commercial schooner when she was transiting from Norfolk to their homeport in New York, after surveying in the Gulf of Mexico.
 The ship sank quickly, and twenty crew members died.
+Another man died from his injuries the next day.

 Today, we honored the lost crew members of the Robert J. Walker for their service to the nation.